Thilas/nas/README.md

 `nas` installs/upgrades/fixes/starts all features mentioned above.
 Logs are available in `~/.log/nas.log`.

 ## `tvshows`
-`tvshows` allows to download automatically new tv shows from a remote server, fix their permissions and send them to Medusa's post-processing.
+`tvshows` allows to download automatically new tv shows from a remote server, fix their permissions (need sudo) and send them to Medusa's post-processing.
 Configuration is located in `~/.tvshows`.
 Logs are available in `~/.log/tvshows.log`.

+`tvshows` automatically impersonates the user configured for media services so the script can be run from root as well as from the configured user.
+It allows to easily schedule `tvshows`.

 # Media
 By default, all media services (Plex, Tautulli, Medusa, Radarr and Ubooquity) use the following locations: